Deposit Guidelines and FAQ

 Any member of the academic staff of Lincoln University, or affiliated bodies, or anyone undertaking research at the University, is welcome to add their research content to Research@Lincoln.
 See the next section for how to get involved.

-Library, Teaching and Learning staff will also be adding content.
+Learning, Teaching and Library staff will also be adding content.

 Who can view content in Research@Lincoln?